 There are certain things you need to know as a Nigerian about the criminal law in Nigeria.
 It is important you are aware of these facts to enable you participate fully in the system of things in Nigeria.
 You should not wait till you are compelled by situation to search for adequate knowledge on this issue.
 This is true for anyone, those seeking legal help in Fresno, USA or right here in Nigeria.
 Ignorance of the Law has put so many people in prison today and they are suffering wrongfully because they are not aware of what they are supposed to be aware of.
+According to Los Angeles sex crime attorney “Despite there being laws related to violence, sex or even robbery, the lack of awareness of them is one of the leading cause which leads people into trouble”.

 This same ignorance would make some people plead guilty in court with the hope of the judge setting them free out of sympathy.
 Things do not work this way in the Nigerian criminal law.
 However, the information below will help to open your eyes on the system of things regarding the criminal law so that you do not commit legal blunder when the time comes.